transistorsoft/cordova-background-geolocation-lt/docs/api.md

 ####`@param {Integer} heartbeatInterval [60]`

 Used in conjunction with `preventSuspend`, an **iOS** app can continue to monitor the accelerometer while in the **stationary-state** (ie: after location-services have been turned off).
 If the *slightest* movement is detected during a `hearbeatInterval`, the plugin will request a high-accuracy location in order to determine if the device has begun moving.
 If the device *is* moving, it will immediately switch state to **moving-state**.

+## Android Options

+####`@param {Boolean} forceReloadOnMotionChange [false]`

+If the user closes the application while the background-tracking has been started,  location-tracking will continue on if `stopOnTerminate: false`.
+You may choose to force the foreground application to reload (since this is where your Javascript runs).  `forceReloadOnMotionChange: true` will reload the app only when a state-change occurs from **stationary -> moving** or vice-versa. (**WARNING** possibly disruptive to user).

+####`@param {Boolean} forceReloadOnLocationChange [false]`

+If the user closes the application while the background-tracking has been started,  location-tracking will continue on if `stopOnTerminate: false`.
+You may choose to force the foreground application to reload (since this is where your Javascript runs).  `forceReloadOnLocationChange: true` will reload the app when a new location is recorded.

+####`@param {Boolean} forceReloadOnGeofence [false]`

+If the user closes the application while the background-tracking has been started,  location-tracking will continue on if `stopOnTerminate: false`.
+You may choose to force the foreground application to reload (since this is where your Javascript runs).  `forceReloadOnGeolocation: true` will reload the app only when a geofence crossing event has occurred.

+####`@param {Boolean} forceReloadOnBoot [false]`

+If the user reboots the device, setting `forceReloadOnBoot: true` will cause the foreground application (where your Javascript lives) to reload after the device is rebooted.
+This option should be used in conjunction with `forceReloadOnLocationChange: true` or `forceReloadOnMotionChange: true`.

+####`@param {Boolean} foregroundService [false]`

+Make the Android service [run in the foreground](http://developer.android.com/intl/ru/reference/android/app/Service.html#foregroundService(int, android.app.Notification)), supplying the ongoing notification to be shown to the user while in this state.
+Running as a foreground-service makes the tracking-service **much** more inmmune to OS killing it due to memory/battery pressure.
+By default services are background, meaning that if the system needs to kill them to reclaim more memory (such as to display a large page in a web browser).  @see `notificationTitle`, `notificationText` & `notificatinoColor`

+####`@param {String} notificationTitle [App name]`

+When running the service with `foregroundService: true`, Android requires a persistent notification in the Notification Bar.
+This will configure the **title** of that notification.
+Defaults to the application name.

+####`@param {String} notificationText [Location service activated]`

+When running the service with `foregroundService: true`, Android requires a persistent notification in the Notification Bar.
+This will configure the **text** of that notification.
+Defaults to "Location service activated".

+####`@param {String} notificationColor [null]`

+When running the service with `foregroundService: true`, Android requires a persistent notification in the Notification Bar.
+This will configure the **color** of the notification icon (API >= 21).Supported formats are: `#RRGGBB` `#AARRGGBB` or one of the following names: 'red', 'blue', 'green', 'black', 'white', 'gray', 'cyan', 'magenta', 'yellow', 'lightgray', 'darkgray', 'grey', 'lightgrey', 'darkgrey', 'aqua', 'fuchsia', 'lime', 'maroon', 'navy', 'olive', 'purple', 'silver', 'teal'.

 # Events